-Top Sectors in The Hague Region
+Top Sectors in The Hague region

-New Energy

-The Hague region is a central point for innovative, low and zero-carbon ways of producing energy.
-The Hague is home to many multinational energy companies, including their support and engineering businesses.
-This means that there are many stimulating places to work in The Hague if you are interested in cleaner energy.
+New Energy The Hague region is a central point for innovative, low, and zero-carbon ways of producing energy.
+It is also home to many multinational energy companies, including their support and engineering businesses.
+This means that there are many stimulating places to work in The Hague if you are interested in a clean energy career path.

-IT & Technology

 IT & Technology The Hague region is home to a mixture of excellent universities (including Delft University of Technology), start-up hubs, and global tech companies, making it an established centre for IT and tech innovation.
-Companies, research institutes, and the government work together to promote innovation.
+Companies, research institutes, and the government work together to promote tech innovation.
 This sector is always looking for new talent.

-Legal & Policy

-The Hague is the international city of justice and peace and has been associated with international human rights.
+Legal & Policy The Hague is the international city of justice and peace and has been associated with international human rights.
 As the seat of the Dutch government, the International Court of Justice, Europol, and more other international organisations, The Hague is the place for anyone interested in making a difference.
-Accordingly, there is a high concentration of legal scholars, practices, innovations centres, and more.

-Finance

-Investment and funding are essential for innovation and growth.
-The Hague has an established financial centre, hosting many multinational headquarters such as Nationale-Nederlanden, Aegon, and FMO.
+Accordingly, there is a high concentration of legal scholars and innovations centres.
+Finance Investment and funding are essential for innovation and growth.
+The Hague has an established financial centre, hosting many multinational headquarters such as Nationale-Nederlanden, and FMO.
 Together with key financial institutions in The Hague region, they create a foundation and healthy business climate for businesses and start-ups to build upon.

-Cybersecurity

-This sector presents an interesting crossover between several areas in which The Hague already plays an important part.
-Because it has such a strong IT and technology sector, there is a unique ecosystem of cyber-related companies in The Hague, creating initiatives and governing global cybersecurity concerns.

-NGO's and Impact

-The Hague is the European heart for non-governmental organisations as there are hundreds of NGO's in the city.
-In The Hague entrepreneurs, governmental institutions, academics, and businesses come together to create a better, safer, and more just world.
-The city is so successful in this that it is sometimes called Impact City.
+Cybersecurity This sector presents an interesting crossover between several areas in which The Hague already plays an important part.
+Because there is such a strong IT and technology sector here, there is a unique ecosystem of cyber-related companies in The Hague, creating initiatives and governing global cybersecurity concerns.
+NGO's and Impact The Hague is the European heart for non-governmental organisations as there are hundreds of NGO's in the city.
+In The Hague, entrepreneurs, governmental institutions, academics, and businesses come together to create a better, safer, and more just world.
+The city is so successful in this that it is sometimes considered Impact City.